Aiman-G/Ryu-controller-port-statistics-monitoring-and-recording/README.md

 In case you want the data of the whole network in single csv file, you can concatenate these csv files into a single file using Pandas libarary .

+Note that , the data will continuosely be added to the csv files as long as the script is monitoring, in real time...